pluto-the-lost/unicoord/readme.md

 ## Annotate your data

 You need a trained UniCoord model to do annotation, you can download our pretrained model [here](https://cloud.tsinghua.edu.cn/d/13021decce6c40ad9c4e/).
-Detail information about pretrained models are in readme.csv in the link.
+Detail information about pretrained models are in readme.xlsx in the link.

 Or you can also train your own model, find tutorial [here](#train-your-own-annotation-model).